Boku Betting Sites

 Place a bet knowing that if it loses, you'll get your money back in cash

 T&'Cs ApplyNew customers only.
 Place your FIRST bet on any Football market and if it loses we will refund your stake in CASH.
 Max refund for this offer is £20.
 Only deposits made using cards will qualify for this promotion.
 T&Cs apply.

 Place a £10 bet to get £30 in free bets PLUS £10 casino bonus with this offer

 T&'Cs ApplyMin deposit £/€/$10 • A qualifying bet is a ‘real money’ stake of at least £/€/$10 • Min odds 1/2 (1.50) • Free Bets credited upon qualifying bet settlement and expire after 7 days • Free Bet stakes not included in returns.
 Casino Bonus must be claimed within 7 days.
 To withdraw bonus/related wins, wager the bonus amount 40 times within 14 days.
 Casino Bonus expires after 60 days.
 Withdrawal restrictions, payment methods, country & Full T&C’s apply

 Boku is a mobile payments business that allows consumers to pay for goods and services using their mobile phone number.

 Although Boku is significantly smaller than rivals such as PayPal, it’s still a significant player in the market.
-Founded in 2009, Boku handles over $90billion in payments every year and Boku payments are acceptned in 70 different countries around the world.
+Founded in 2009, Boku handles over $90 billion in payments every year, and Boku payments are accepted in 70 countries worldwide.

-The Boku website notes that the company has headquarters in both San Francisco and London, and employs over 200 people.
+The Boku website notes that the company has headquarters in San Francisco and London and employs over 200 people.

 In short, Boku is no plucky upstart – but an established payment method provider.